 2. Eat Energy-Boosting Foods

-In addition to these foods, many of the foods that promote brain function, such as those found in a good brain injury diet, are also great at boosting energy.
-So be sure to add those to your diet as well.
+Many of the foods that promote brain function, such as those found in a good brain injury diet, are also great at boosting energy.

 3. Reduce Stress

-Stress is often a major factor in fatigue, and taking steps to reduce it can be very effective in treating your exhaustion.
+Stress is a major cause of fatigue, and taking steps to reduce it can significantly improve your energy levels.

 4. Talk to a Sleep Specialist